onigetoc/video-js-for-wordpress/readme.txt

 License: LGPLv3
 License URI: http://www.gnu.org/licenses/lgpl-3.0.html

 Embed MP4, M4V, OGG, Youtube, WebM, FLV videos in your post or page using HTML5.
-Self-hosted or CDN hosted responsive HTML4 Video player.
+Self-hosted or CDN hosted responsive HTML5 Video player.

 == Description ==

 A video plugin for WordPress built on the Video.js HTML5 video player library.
-Now updated for Videojs 5.0+.
+Now updated for Videojs 5.0+ with a more beautifull skin.
 Allows you to embed video in your post or page using HTML5 with Flash fallback support for non-HTML5 browsers.
 Flash fallback for browser compatibility.
 Video player for WordPress, built on the widely used Video.js HTML5 video player.

 Compatibility with the Wordpress core [video] shortcode and work with the Wordpress insert media button.